 5 Tips for Including Pets in Holiday Card Photos

-With the holiday season right around the corner, it’s always fun to include your furry family members in your annual holiday card.
-Follow these five tips below to make your holiday photo shoot a fun and stress-free experience for your pets.
+With the holidays in full swing, it’s always fun to include your furry family members in your annual holiday card.
+Follow these five tips below to make your pet holiday photo shoot and resulting holiday card a fun and stress-free experience for you and your pets.

 1. Make sure pets feel calm and relaxed